Density decompositions of networks: The density decomposition

-The relationship between density and this decomposition is much stronger.
-In Appendix~\ref{app:proof}, we give proofs of the following properties: \begin{enumerate} \item The density of a densest subnetwork is at most $k$.
-That is, there is no denser region $R_j$ for $j > k$. \item The density decomposition of a network is unique and does not depend on the starting orientation. \item Every densest subnetwork (a subnetwork with maximum density) contains only nodes of $R_k$. \end{enumerate} These properties allow us to unequivocally describe the density structure of a network.
+\begin{enumerate}[{\bf Property {D}1}] \item The density of a densest subnetwork is at most $k$.
+That is, there is no denser region $R_j$ for $j > k$. \item The density decomposition of a network is unique and does not depend on the starting orientation. \item Every densest subnetwork contains only nodes of $R_k$. \end{enumerate}

+These properties allow us to unequivocally describe the density structure of a network.
 We summarize the density decomposition by the {\em density distribution}: $(|R_0|,|R_1|,\dots |R_{k -1}|, |R_{k}|)$, i.e.~the number of nodes in each region of uniform density.
 We will refer to a node in $R_i$ as having {\em density rank} $i$.

+The subnetwork of a network $G$ {\em induced} by a subset $S$ of the nodes of $G$ is defined as the set of nodes $S$ and the subset of edges of $G$ whose endpoints are both in $S$; we denote this by $G[S]$.
+First we will note that both the densest subnetwork and the subnetwork induced by the nodes of highest rank have density between $k-1$ and $k$.
+Recall that $k$ is the maximum indegree of a node in an egalitarian orientation of $G$ and that $R_i$ is the set of nodes in the $i^{th}$ ring of the density decomposition.
+We will refer to $R_k$ as the densest ring.